flopezag/fiware-murano/doc/admin_guide.md

     $ export OS_AUTH_URL={the auth url for keystone}

 Then, just go to folder scripts and execute the script (this script should be executed inside scripts folder):

     $ cd scripts
     $ ./upload_fiware_things.sh

 ### Installing FIWARE Murano requirements manually
 To add the new information, wee need to copy it into the murano official meta folder.
 We assume that {murano_folder} is the folder where
-Openstack murano has been deployed
+Openstack murano has been deployed.

     $ git clone https://github.com/telefonicaid/fiware-murano {murano_folder}
     $ cp -rf /opt/fiware-murano/meta {murano_folder}